 Dr Naqvi won the Asian Women of Achievement Chairman's Awards in 2019 and was subsequently noted by several national media outlets as an ‘inspiring women leader’.
 Yet her journey to success has been far from smooth.
 Speaking with Dr Ridge, she names a dismissal due to pregnancy as one of the professional hurdles she has overcome.

 Meanwhile, Dr Ridge leads the lung tumour ablation service, and was recently recognised for her role in interventional radiology service at the National Clinical Impact Awards.
-Having also experienced career barriers as a woman, Dr Ridge speaks frankly about how a lack of research on pregnant women in radiology led to the premature birth of her baby twins.
+Having also experienced career barriers as a woman, Dr Ridge speaks frankly about how a lack of research on pregnant women working in radiology led to the uncertainty on how she could safely work during her pregnancy.

 Later in the episode we hear from Dr Babu-Narayan.
 In 2022 she won an ‘inspiring communicator’ award for campaigning tirelessly on behalf of heart disease patients.
 She is passionate about the need to better understand women’s cardiac health to ensure better outcomes, and shines a spotlight on the lack of representation of women working in cardiology.